sheerun/filelock/README.md

 *The code is so short.
 Why shouln't I just copy-paste it?*

 Because even such short code can have issues in future.
-Although it's heavily tested, you may expect new releases of this gem fixing such bogus behavior (or introducing awesome features).
+File locking is very fragile operation.
+You may expect new releases of this gem fixing discovered bogus behavior (or introducing awesome features).

 *How it's different from [lockfile](https://github.com/ahoward/lockfile) gem?*